Noel Edmond's threatened with legal action by Legal Protection Group Ltd

 Mr Edmonds denied he had fled the country or was in hiding, and disputed being liable for the sum.

 Banks told Sunday paper: 'I'm fuming.
-Mr Edmonds has run off to a lush part of New Zealand with LPG shareholders money, trying to hide from his debtors.
-LPG underwriters backed his legal dispute with the banks, he reached a deal, and then headed for New Zealand without even acknowledging his debt to LPG.
+Mr Edmonds has run off to a lush part of New Zealand with Legal Protection Groups shareholders money, trying to hide from his debtors.
+LPG underwriters backed his legal dispute with the banks, he reached a deal, and then headed for New Zealand without even acknowledging his debt to Legal Protection Group.

 Banks’s spies tracked down Mr Edmonds by comparing images in the backdrop of a local TV interview given by Mr Edmonds with those from a satellite.
 Focusing on the positioning of the swimming pool in relation to the main dwelling house, the spacing of the box hedging visible in the background of the pool shot, and the roofline and relationship between the dwelling house and outbuildings.

 Mr Edmonds was reported to have come to a financial agreement worth a reported £5 million with Lloyds after corrupt financiers from the bank's Reading branch were imprisoned in 2017 for a £245 million loans scam, which destroyed a number of businesses – including Mr Edmonds' Unique Group – while the criminals squandered the profits on high-class prostitutes and luxury holidays.
 He received an apology from the group for the distress he suffered, but sources close to him said last night that a final legal settlement had not been reached with the bank.

 A source close to Legal Protection Group said: 'The £1 million premium became due in July 2019 when Mr Edmonds reached an out-of-court settlement with the bank.